inputweborg/WebCatalogue-flask/README.md

-# Webpage Catalogue - By Arpit R
+# Webpage Catalogue - Flask Based

 Welcome to the Webpage Catalogue, a collection of sleek, modern, and user-friendly webpage templates designed to enhance your online presence.
 Curated by Arpit R, these designs are perfect for businesses looking to stand out and attract more customers.